easy-model-fusion/docs/source/config-yaml.rst

     - **options**: A map of additional options for configuring the tokenizer.
 - **pipelinetag**: The pipeline tag used by the model identifies the specific task or functionality supported by the model (e.g., text-to-image, text-generation).
 - **source**: The source of the model (e.g., hugging_face).
-- **addtobinaryfile**: Indicates if the model should be added to the executable (true by default).
+- **addtobinaryfile**: Indicates if the model should be added to the executable.
-- **isdownloaded**: Indicates if the model has been downloaded (true by default).
+- **isdownloaded**: Indicates if the model has been downloaded.
 - **version**: The version of the model.

-Example Configuration
+Example
 -----------------------------------

 .. code-block:: yaml